qgis/QGIS-Documentation/source/docs/training_manual/processing/iterative_model.rst

 The data the we are going to use for this lesson is the same one that we already used for the last one.
 In this case, instead of just clipping the DEM with each watershed polygon, we will add some extra steps and calculate a hypsometric curve for each of them, to study how elevation is distributed within the watershed.

-Since we have a workflow that involves several stapes (clipping + computing the hypsometric curve), we shouldgo to the modeler and create the corresponding model for that workflow.
+Since we have a workflow that involves several steps (clipping + computing the hypsometric curve), we should go to the modeler and create the corresponding model for that workflow.

 You can find the model already created in the data folder for this lesson, but it would be good if you first try to create it yourself.
 The clipped layer is not a final result in this case, since we are just interested in the curves, so this model will not generated any layers, but just a table with the curve data.